jadbox/ASwiftPromise/README.md

 If you try to compile currently (June 5th, 2014), you will get: unimplemented IR generation feature non-fixed multi-payload enum layout

-Hopefull this gets fixed soon!
+Hopefully this gets fixed soon!